 Thirdly, while I like autumn, I do not care for winter, the shortening of days, and lack of sunshine.
 I like sunshine and being warm!
 When fall comes, I find my energy levels going down.

-Along with the fatigue, the insomnia has come back in full force.
-Which does not make any sense whatsoever.
+Along with fatigue, insomnia has come back in full force which does not make any sense whatsoever.
 If I am tired, I should be able to sleep.
 But when I am tired all day and stressed out on top of it all, sleep doesn't come easily.
 My normal sleep pattern with insomnia is sleep for 3-4 hours, awake 1-2 hours, sleep 2-3 hours.
 I wake up feeling like I haven't slept at all.

 What to do?
 How do I overcome this?